telerik/ajax-docs/controls/treelist/data-binding/load-on-demand.md

 ````

 In addition, the RadTreeList control always shows the ExpandCollapse button in front of each item.
-When the item is expanded and there are no nested items, nothing will be displayed below the expanded item, even though there was a button to exapnd it.
+When the item is expanded and there are no nested items, nothing will be displayed below the expanded item, even though there was a button to expand it.

 ## Limitations